KumaTea/pytorch-aarch64/README.md

 From that on, the newer version are only built for `x86_64` / `amd64`, like other projects.
 However, for `torchtext`, version `0.6.0` is deprecated but significantly more recent than the dropped versions of other projects.

+### CUDA / CUDNN Support

+Since the building environment (as below) does not contain an Nvidia GPU, the wheels could not be built with cuda support.

+If you need it, please use an [Nvidia Jetson][30] board to run the [building code](build/torch.sh).

 ### Building Environment